rhasselbaum/scrappy-ddns/README.md

 2. Run it inside a [Docker container](https://github.com/rhasselbaum/docker-scrappy-ddns).
 3. Deploy it to an existing web server.

-We'll cover each option next.
+We'll cover each option below.

 ## Option 1: Run as a Python script

 The simplest option is to run the Scrappy DDNS script (`scrappy-ddns.py`) from the command line.
 This is the least secure option and should be chosen only if you will run the service behind your firewall and you trust the people on your local network.
 SSL/TLS is not supported in this configuration so tokens will be sent unencrypted over the network.

-> Don't not choose this option if the service will be exposed on the Internet!
+> Do NOT choose this option if the service will be exposed on the Internet!

-Scary disclaimers aside, this may be a good option for home networks.
+Scary disclaimers aside, this may be a good choice for home networks.

 The script depends on **Python 3.2 or higher** and the **Flask** web microframework, so make sure those are installed.
 Next, clone the Git repo or download and extract the ZIP to a suitable directory that also contains your `token.list` file.